Azure Application Integration

 Using Manual App Registration

-If you need more control over the app registration and permissions, you can create your own app registration and integrate with IDMelon.
+If your organization restricts permission approvals from external applications or requires more control over app registration and permissions, you can create your own app registration and integrate it with IDmelon.
+To do so, follow the steps below:

 Navigate to Azure Portal and click on Microsoft Entra ID.
 Azure Portal